The Keys to the House

-The Keys to the House (Le chiavi di casa) is an Italian 2004 dramatic family film based on the story Born Twice (Italian title: Nati due volte) telling the story of a young father meeting his handicapped son for the first time and attempts to forge a relationship with the teenager.
+The Keys to the House (Le chiavi di casa) is a 2004 Italian drama film based on the story Born Twice (Italian title: Nati due volte) telling the story of a young father meeting his handicapped son for the first time and attempts to forge a relationship with the teenager.
 The film was directed by Gianni Amelio.
+Although selected as the Italian entry for the Best Foreign Language Film at the 77th Academy Awards, it was not nominated.

 Plot

 Gianni (Kim Rossi Stuart) has left his handicapped son Paolo (Andrea Rossi) in the care of others since his birth.
 He has not been able to cope with Paolo’s mother’s death in childbirth or that Paolo has not developed like other children because of his handicap.
 Paolo is now fifteen and is about to meet his father for the first time.
 Gianni has been asked by his son's caretakers to bring him to a Berlin hospital for yearly tests and check-ups.
 According to their doctor, the "shock" of meeting his father could help Paolo in his treatment.

 When Gianni boards the night train on which Paolo is already travelling, it is Gianni who is in for a shock.
 Paolo does not seem particularly impressed nor disturbed by this first meeting with his biological father.
 He seems more interested in his Game Boy instead.
 Gianni and Nicole (Charlotte Rampling) meet accidentally in the Berlin hospital and, even though he feels awkward and almost ashamed at being seen as having fathered "such a child", they connect.
 Nicole has spent her life caring for her daughter and could teach Gianni something if only he were willing to listen.
 Through a series of chance encounters aided by a book left behind by Nicole (Born Twice Italian title: Nati due volte, incidentally the book on which the film is based), they meet several times and get talking.